Manager planted hidden camera in Golden Village changing room to film colleagues, gets jail

 For six charges of insulting a woman's modesty, with another six charges taken into consideration for sentencing, 29-year-old Sholehudin Shariffuddin was jailed for 20 weeks on Monday (Feb 10).

-The exact location of the outlet will not be revealed in order to protect the victims' identity.
+The exact location of the outlet has not been revealed to protect the victims' identity.

 The court heard that Sholehudin placed a phone inside a cardboard box, propping it up with many rolls of receipt paper and aligning it with a hole in the box.

-He set up the box in late July 2018 to record videos of his colleagues changing clothes in the employee changing room, especially targeting one cinema service crew member as he was attracted to her.
+He set up the box in late July 2018 to record videos of his colleagues changing, in particular targeting one cinema service crew member as he was attracted to her.

 He captured videos of this 21-year-old woman changing on at least four occasions from late July 2018, capturing her in her underwear in most of the clips.